Kinemacolor: Process

 Edward Raymond Turner produced the oldest surviving colour films around 1902.
 They were made through three-colour alternating-filters.
 Turner's process, for which Charles Urban had provided financial backing, was adapted by George Albert Smith after Turner's sudden death in 1903 into Kinemacolor.
 Smith was also influenced by the work of William Norman Lascelles Davidson.
 He was granted a patent for the Kinemacolor process in 1907.

 "How to Make and Operate Moving Pictures" published by Funk & Wagnalls in 1917 notes the following:

 Of the many attempts to produce cinematograph pictures... the greatest amount of attention so far has been attracted by a system invented by George Albert Smith, and commercially developed by Charles Urban under the name of "Kinemacolor".
 In this system (to quote from Cassell's Cyclopædia of Photography, edited by the editor of this present book), only two colour filters are used in taking the negatives and only two in projecting the positives.
 The camera resembles the ordinary cinematographic camera except that it runs at twice the speed, taking thirty-two images per second instead of sixteen, and it is fitted with a rotating colour filter in addition to the ordinary shutter.
 This filter is an aluminium skeleton wheel... having four segments, two open ones, G and H; one filled in with red-dyed gelatine, E F; and the fourth containing green-dyed gelatine, A B. The camera is so geared that exposures are made alternately through the red gelatine and the green gelatine.
 Panchromatic film is used, and the negative is printed from in the ordinary way, and it will be understood that there is no colour in the film itself.

 To shoot Kinemacolor films, cameramen had to choose between a variety of red/orange and blue/green filters depending on the subject.
 Despite this, the films were projected through a single set of red and green filters.
 Modern research has matched the red projection filter to 25 Sunset Red (with a peak transmission above 610nm) and the green projection filter to 122 Fern Green (with a peak of around 510 to 540 nm).
 Projected frame rate was also confirmed to be between 30 and 32 frames per second.

 Kinemacolor faced several issues, including its inability to reproduce the full color spectrum due to being a two-colour process.
 Other issues included eye strain and frame parallax because it used a successive frame process, as well as the need for a special projector.
 The color filters absorbed so much light that studios had to be built open-air.

+Developed during a time of growing scientific interest in how people see and perceive color, Kinemacolor was part of early twentieth-century efforts to recreate human vision using additive color processes.
+Ideas about color perception and visual experience influenced early filmmakers as they tried to make motion pictures appear more realistic.